 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Warner Music Group (WMG) reported total carbon emissions of approximately 234,000,000 kg CO2e, comprising 1,877,000 kg CO2e from Scope 1, 7,869,000 kg CO2e from Scope 2, and a significant 213,727,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions included 9,923,000 kg CO2e from capital goods and 10,338,000 kg CO2e from business travel.
-The total emissions from Scope 1 and 2 combined were about 9,746,000 kg CO2e.
-WMG has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 54.6% by FY2033, using FY2023 as the base year.
-Additionally, the company targets a 32.5% reduction in absolute Scope 3 emissions, which encompass purchased goods and services, upstream transportation and distribution, and business travel, within the same timeframe.
-Furthermore, WMG is committed to sourcing 100% renewable energy for its operations by 2030, which applies to both Scope 1 and Scope 2 emissions.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Overall, WMG's climate strategy reflects a proactive approach to reducing its carbon footprint and contributing to a sustainable future.
+In 2024, Warner Music Group (WMG) reported total carbon emissions of approximately 223,473,000 kg CO2e.
+This figure includes 1,877,000 kg CO2e from Scope 1 emissions, 7,869,000 kg CO2e from Scope 2 emissions, and a significant 213,727,000 kg CO2e from Scope 3 emissions, which encompasses categories such as capital goods (9,923,000 kg CO2e), business travel (10,338,000 kg CO2e), and purchased goods and services (40,940,000 kg CO2e).
+WMG has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 54.6% by FY2033, using FY2023 as the baseline.
+Additionally, the company targets a 32.5% reduction in absolute Scope 3 emissions, which includes emissions from purchased goods and services, upstream transportation, and business travel, within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global goal of limiting temperature rise to 1.5°C. Furthermore, WMG has committed to sourcing 100% renewable energy across its global operations by 2030, covering both Scope 1 and Scope 2 emissions.
+This commitment reflects the company's proactive approach to sustainability and its recognition of the importance of transitioning to renewable energy sources.
+Overall, Warner Music's emissions data and climate commitments demonstrate a clear strategy towards significant emissions reductions and a commitment to sustainability within the music industry.

 Access structured emissions data, company-specific emission factors, and source documents